anseki/readline-sync/README.md

 And the length must be: 12...24
 Input new password :*************
 Reinput a same one to confirm it :*************
 It differs from first one.
-Hit only Enter key if you want to retry from first one.
+Hit only the Enter key if you want to retry from first one.
 Reinput a same one to confirm it :*************
 -- Password is _my_password_
 ```